fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 ![Theme Folder Structure]({% site.baseurl %}/gif/theme-folder-structure.gif)

-To include a theme to your chart, include its corresponding JavaScript file in your HTML page for that theme as shown in the code below:
+To add a theme to your chart, include its corresponding JavaScript file in your HTML page for that theme as shown in the code below:

 ```html
 <script type="text/javascript" src="path/to/local/fusioncharts.js"></script>
 <script type="text/javascript" src="path/to/local/themes/fusioncharts.theme.fusion.js"></script>
 ```

-> Including only the `fusioncharts.theme.fusion.js` file will not apply the theme. to apply the theme, set the value of `theme` attribute to the respective `theme` name.
+> Only including the `fusioncharts.theme.fusion.js` file will not apply the theme.
+To apply the theme, set the value of `theme` attribute to the respective name of the theme.
 For more details click [here]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab').

 ## Install FusionCharts via npm